tedsuo/raaraa/README.md

 ## Discussion
 - Image Serving
 - Resource Based Authentication
-- Connections - how the * do they work?
+- Friendings - how the * do they work?
 - Available Communication Channels

 ## Components